wp-plugins/facebook-ads/readme.txt

 = How much does it cost to run an Ad? =

-You only pay when people click on your Ads.
+You only pay when people click on your Ads, and you can allocate any budget you seee fit, to your Ad Campaign.

 = What kind of support do I get? =